Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Results

 \section{Results}

-We design our evaluation procedure to address the following questions. (i) How does the predictive performance of the proposed discrete-time model compare to a continuous-time baseline~\cite{saviolo2022pitcn} on real-world data? (ii) What are the benefits of active learning of the dynamics when controlling the quadrotor? (iii) Can the proposed approach adapt to challenging flight regimes and how does it compare against classical~\cite{loianno2017quadmodel} and adaptive control baselines~\cite{wu2022l1adap}?
-We encourage the reader to consult the video for additional details and results.
+We design our evaluation procedure to address the following questions. (i) How does the predictive performance of our proposed discrete-time model compare with a continuous-time baseline~\cite{saviolo2022pitcn} when tested on real-world data? (ii) What advantages does the active learning of dynamics present when controlling the quadrotor? (iii) Can the proposed approach adapt to challenging flight regimes and how does it compare against classical~\cite{loianno2017quadmodel} and adaptive control baselines~\cite{wu2022l1adap}? \rebuttal{(iv) How can we statistically demonstrate the convergence of the proposed framework?} We encourage the reader to consult the supplementary material at the end of this paper and video for additional results.